Blog

 Unlocking the power of strategic technologies and services for the water industry

-by Mikael Kahn, General Manager | SUEZ recycling and recovery UK
+by Dr Mikael Khan, General Manager | SUEZ recycling and recovery UK

 The water industry faces numerous challenges in safeguarding our most vital resource.
 Natural disasters, infrastructure failures, and contamination events all threaten to disrupt water services and jeopardise public health and safety.
 Maintaining and adequately funding strategic services for emergency events in the water industry is essential to mitigate these risks and ensure continuity and resilience.